-This vegan pumpkin soup recipe is so full of rich flavors and super easy to cook that it might become your most favorite soup for the fall season.
-The creamy pumpkin soup is flavored with mild spices with roasted pumpkin seeds and croutons strewn around for that perfect balance in taste and texture.
+This creamy pumpkin soup recipe with just 114 calories is so full of rich flavors and super easy to cook that it could become your most favorite soup for the fall season.
+The vegan pumpkin soup is flavored with mild spices and simple vegetables with roasted pumpkin seeds and croutons strewn around for that perfect balance in taste and texture.
 It is gluten-free, too if you choose not to add croutons.

 Easy – This recipe uses simple ingredients that you’ll already have in your refrigerator or pantry.

-- Healthier – Pumpkin is naturally creamy, so you don’t need to add thickening agents like flour or cream to give body to the soup.
+Healthy – Pumpkin is naturally creamy, so you don’t need to add soup thickeners like flour or cornstarch to give body to the soup.

 Full of fibre and nutrients– In this pumpkin soup recipe, carrots and roasted peppers are added along with onions and garlic that make it fibre-rich and nutrient-dense.

 Aids weight loss – A bowl of this pumpkin soup with some wholemeal bread for dunking can keep you satiated for long, so this is a must-have soup recipe when you’re trying to lose weight.

-What you’ll need for the easy vegan Pumpkin Soup
+What you’ll need for the vegan Pumpkin Soup recipe

 Pumpkin (Japanese pumpkin has been used here, but any pumpkin is good enough)